 The 22 Best Souvenirs from Budapest (Traditional Hungarian Gifts)

-Some of the most popular, traditional souvenirs from Budapest are salami, kolbász and paprika for food; pálinka, Unicum and wine for drinks; and Hungarian playing cards or Rubik’s Cube for gifts for kids.
+Some of the most popular, traditional souvenirs from Budapest are salami, paprika spice powder, and pálinka (Hungarian spirit).
+The Rubik’s Cube is great for kids.

 As I am a local from Budapest, in this guide you can find also some of the lesser-known souvenirs from Budapest that are not well-known to foreigners.